-Find statutes and regulatory documents describing the establishment and further modifications to the Shared Savings Program through stand-alone rules and sections within the annual Physician Fee Schedule (PFS) rules.
-For the complete and up-to-date Shared Savings Program regulations, refer to the eCFR.
+Find statutes and regulatory documents describing the establishment of and further modifications to the Shared Savings Program through stand-alone rules and sections within the annual Physician Fee Schedule (PFS) rules.
+For the Shared Savings Program regulations, refer to the eCFR.
 For details on changes to the regulations, please refer to the Federal Register publications listed below.

 - A voluntary 6-month extension for existing ACOs whose participation agreements expire on December 31, 2018, and the methodology for determining financial and quality performance for this 6-month performance year from January 1, 2019, through June 30, 2019.